A Tutorial Review of Bayesian Optimization with Gaussian Processes to Accelerate Stationary Point Searches: Gaussian Process Regression

 The effect of hyperparameter choice on the surrogate is illustrated in Figure \ref{fig:mb_hyperparams}, which shows 1D slices of the GP prediction on the Muller-Brown surface for a grid of length scale and signal variance values.
 A remark on the physical interpretation of the optimized hyperparameters is warranted.
 In some formulations, the length scales \(l_{\phi(i,j)}\) are expected to converge to quantities related to equilibrium bond lengths \cite{garijodelrioMachineLearningBond2020,garijodelrioLocalBayesianOptimizer2019,vishartAcceleratingCatalysisSimulations} or covalent radii, but this expectation lacks a first-principles justification \cite{goswamiAdaptivePruningIncreased2025}.
 One length scale per \emph{atom-pair type} (e.g., one for all C--H pairs, one for all C--C pairs) is defined, and optimizing over all instances of that type in the training set yields a global, averaged stiffness for each interaction type that reflects the local PES region explored at the current stage of the search, not a fixed molecular property.
 The signal variance \(\sigma_f^2\) similarly does not correspond to a physical energy scale but controls the flexibility of the surrogate model.
 The disconnect is fundamental.
 The marginal likelihood (Eq. \ref{eq:marginal_likelihood}) is maximized, a statistical quantity that measures the model's consistency with the observed data under a Gaussian assumption, and the resulting surrogate reproduces the true PES well enough that its stationary points approximate the true ones.
 The hyperparameters encode the GP's many-body effects implicitly through a few parameters per pair type, and their numerical values are best understood as model-fitting artifacts rather than physical constants.

 The signal variance \(\sigma_f^2\) can be handled in multiple ways.
 In this framework it is a free hyperparameter optimized by MLL, with a logarithmic barrier (Section \ref{sec:map-regularization}) to prevent divergence.
 An alternative is to marginalize \(\sigma_f^2\) out under a conjugate inverse-gamma prior.
 The result is a Student's t-process \cite{shahStudenttProcessesAlternatives} whose predictive mean is identical to the GP's but whose heavier-tailed variance produces more conservative uncertainty estimates; this has been applied to surrogate-accelerated NEB for surface catalysis \cite{vishartAcceleratingCatalysisSimulations}.
 Other kernels (e.g., Matern \cite{denzelGaussianProcessRegression2018}) can each be made to work with appropriate tuning.
-The requirements are that the surrogate is locally faithful, that the uncertainty is calibrated well enough to guide sampling, and that the hyperparameters do not destabilize the model; the specific mechanism for achieving these is secondary.
+The requirements are that the surrogate is locally faithful, that the posterior variance is a usable sampling-density signal (even though it does not directly measure accuracy), and that the hyperparameters do not destabilize the model; the specific mechanism for achieving these is secondary.